Vista Meibo Tears (10 ml)

 Advanced relief for dry eye, revitalizing the lipid layer of the tears.

-- Propylene Glycol 0.6% to atract and lock in moisture for additional comfort
+- Propylene Glycol 0.6% to attract and lock in moisture for additional comfort

 - Provides soothing relief from wearing contact lenses and environmental factors such as wind, smoke, sun, dry air, air conditioning and prolonged use of computers